iredmail/force_password_change/README.md

 ` private $debug = true; `

-in the source file what under drivers folder, and you can find the debug contents start with `Plugin force_password_change Debug:` what be showed in your log.
+in the source file under `drivers/` folder, it logs to Roundcube log file with prefix `Plugin force_password_change Debug:`.